This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 1916 Standing Liberty Quarter

-The 1916 Standing Liberty quarter is popular for many reasons, including its low mintage of just 52,000, the fact that it’s the first year of the Standing Liberty design, and because it includes a design of a bare-breasted Miss Liberty.
 In 1917, the U.S. Mint provided Miss Liberty a mail that covers her front and also a redesigned reverse that changes the placement of the stars around the flying eagle.

 1804 Bust Silver Dollar

-It’s believed the 1804 Bust dollar was actually made during the mid-1830s; they were included in special presentation proof sets.
+It’s believed the 1804 Bust dollar was actually made during the mid-1830s — they were included in special presentation proof sets.

-Want an 1804 Bust dollar for your coin collection?
-Make sure you have some cash on hand, because you’re looking to spend well over a million dollars to get one!
-In fact one sold at auction in 1999 for $4.1 million.
+If you want an 1804 Bust dollar for your coin collection, you’ll need to have some cash on hand, because you’ll have to spend well over a million dollars to get one!

 1893-S Morgan Dollar

 Though not worth millions like the 1804 dollar we just discussed, the 1893-S Morgan dollar isn’t any slouch!
-Only 100,000 were made, and putting one in your collection may mean saving up some funds before getting to buy one.

-The 1893-S Morgan dollar costs over $7000 in grades of Very Fine; get ready to spend over $100,000 if you want an example in nice uncirculated examples.
+Get ready to spend over $100,000 if you want an example in nice uncirculated examples.

 1933 Double Eagle